RonasIT/swift-networking/README.md

 `Networking` can automatically refresh tokens and retry failed requests.

-How it works:
+There are three components of this feature:
-1. Built-in `UnauthorizedErrorHandler` provides catching and handling `Unauthorized` error with 401 status code
+1. `UnauthorizedErrorHandler` provides error handling logic for "unauthorized" errors with 401 status code
-2. Built-in `TokenRequestAdapter` provides auth token attaching on request sending or retrying
+2. `TokenRequestAdapter` provides auth token attaching on request sending/retrying
-3. Your `SessionService`, which implements `SessionServiceProtocol` provides auth token and auth token refreshing
+3. Your service, which implements `SessionServiceProtocol` provides auth token and auth token refreshing logic

 #### Usage

-1. Create your service, which implements `Networking.SessionServiceProtocol`:
+1. Create your service and implement `SessionServiceProtocol`:

 ```swift
 import Networking